maxcollombin/interlis-antlr-parser/README.md

 ## Package Installation

-Run the `start.sh` script to create a virtual environment and install the required packages.
+Run `. start.sh` (or `source ./start.sh`) script to create a virtual environment and install the required packages.

 ## Usage